IISM-Ethereum/Guide/README.md

 # Ethereum Guide

+#### This guide aims to get interested people quickly set up to develop smart contracts on a private blockchain.
+All necessary packages/tools are reflected in this guide, so at the end one should be able to start right away with the development process.

+At the time of writing there're three main ethereum implementations available: GETH (GO), Eth (C++) and Pyethapp.
+We're focussing on Geth, since it's the recommended choice if one plans to develop a corresponding frontend for a distributed database (the blockchain in our case), so-called dapps (decentralized apps).

+Supported platforms: **Linux, MacOS**

 ## 1. GETH
 #####1.1 install
+#### Linux
     sudo apt-get install software-properties-common
     sudo add-apt-repository -y ppa:ethereum/ethereum
     sudo apt-get update
     sudo apt-get install ethereum

+#### MacOS
+Install Homebrew if you haven't done yet, further information to be found [here](http://brew.sh/).

+    sudo brew update
+    sudo brew upgrade
+    sudo brew tap ethereum/ethereum
+    sudo brew install ethereum

 GETH is the command line interface to run your node.
 Apart from interacting via command line, it also provides an interactive console and a JSON-RPC Server.

 #####1.2 interactive console: